Optum: Cloud Product Contextual Inquiry Study

 Low Volume Users: 1-5 uses

-I wrote a moderator guide that asked interview questions related to job title and responsibilities as they related to use of the feature, current feature use behavior, how the feature solves user problems, and how the feature does not solve user problems.
+I asked interview questions related to job title and responsibilities as they related to use of the product:

-I preferred putting together my study plan in a Word document
+I preferred writing my study plan in a Word document

 Sharing it was easier as team members didn’t need to create an Atlassian account to access a Confluence link

-Readability was improved compared to the non-linear layout of the Confluence study plan I had been taught to construct
+Readability was improved compared to the non-linear layout of the Confluence study plan I had been taught to build